jay-kav/Trip-Planner/technical_manual/technical_specification.md

 We had not used it before so we needed to research what was involved with the installation of the packages and set up a database.
 Then connect that database to our Django backend.
 #### 2.2.2 MongoDB Atlas
-For our project we couldn’t afford to continuously query Google Places API so we needed to choose a database to store the information.
+For our project we couldn’t afford to continuously query Google Places API so we decided to choose a database to cache the results of our previous queries.
 MongoDB is a non-relational database that was chosen for its suitability in storing JSON documents and its support for geospatial querying, a feature we anticipated would greatly enhance our itinerary generator later on.
 Our exploration of MongoDB included mastering the setup of the database, creating collections, and designing the document structure within.
 Additionally, we delved into the process of connecting the database to our application using MongoDB drivers and PyMongo.
 ### 2.3 Algorithms
 #### 2.3.1 Heuristics
 Creating a perfect itinerary generator for our project posed challenges due to the inherent complexity which would have made it an NP-complete problem.
 To address this, we strategically employed heuristics to enhance manageability.
 The initial step involved categorizing activities into distinct groups, providing a foundation for heuristic application.